How Long Do Coffee Beans Last? A Guide to Freshness.

 How long does ground coffee last after opening?
 Ground coffee stays fresh for about one week after opening if stored in an airtight container in a cool, dark place.

 Can you store coffee beans in the fridge?
 It’s not recommended to store opened coffee beans in the fridge due to moisture and odour absorption.
 Even unopened bags are not suited to the fridge.
-This is due to condenstaion issues once they are back at room temp.
+This is due to condensation issues once they are brought back to room temp.

 Conclusion

 Knowing how long coffee beans last and how to store them properly can elevate your coffee experience.
-For the best flavour, use whole beans within 1 to 3 weeks of roasting, store them in an airtight container/bag in a cool, dark place, and grind only what you need.
+For the best flavour, use whole beans within one to three weeks of roasting, store them in an airtight container or bag in a cool, dark place, and grind only what you need.
 By following these tips, you’ll enjoy every cup at its freshest.

 Ready to brew the perfect cup?
 Check the roast date on your beans, talk to your local roaster, don’t buy from a supermarket as they will be old before they even get onto the shelf.
 Store them right, and savour the rich flavours of fresh coffee!